mxkaske/next-mxkaske/content/writing/how-to-shadow-routes.md

 ## Using the pathname query as state management

-> 🚨 This method will rerender the full page every time the `?car=name` property will change but the data fetching methods like `getServerSideProps` or `getStaticProps` won't run again.
+> 🚨 This method will rerender your Component every time the `?subject=name` property will change but the data fetching methods like `getServerSideProps` or `getStaticProps` won't run again.

 ## Example